RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

 })();
 ```

-Every transform I run escapes its output, a security control because the client renders the `html` field and the payload arrives from a service that may itself be reporting on attacker-controlled input, such as a monitor name, an article title, or a username in a failed-login event.
-Unescaped input creates a direct injection path into the room; escape it at the boundary.
+Every transform I run escapes its output.
+The client renders the `html` field, and the payload may report on attacker-controlled input such as a monitor name, an article title, or a username in a failed-login event.
+Unescaped input creates a direct injection path into the room.
+Escape it at the boundary.

 Two properties of transforms are easy to misread.
-First, they execute in the Hookshot process; they run *before* encryption, which means Hookshot sees every payload in cleartext by necessity because it is the component doing the encrypting.
-Second, the transform is stored in room state, which means anyone who can write state in that room can change the code Hookshot executes on incoming payloads.
-Treat write access to those rooms as equivalent to code deployment, because it is.
+They execute in the Hookshot process before encryption, which means Hookshot sees every payload in cleartext because it performs the encryption.
+The transform also lives in room state.
+Anyone who can write state in that room can change the code Hookshot executes on incoming payloads.
+Treat that permission as code deployment.

 The repository files document my transforms, yet they do not control the deployed versions.
-Hookshot reads the code stored in room state; editing a repository file has no effect until the corresponding state event is updated.
-That distinction has cost me a debugging session more than once.
+Hookshot reads the code stored in room state.
+Editing a repository file has no effect until the corresponding state event is updated.
+I have lost more than one debugging session to that distinction.

 --------------------------------------------------------

-# What Actually Sends Me Messages
+# Where My Messages Enter the Rooms

 I have three paths into the rooms, each with its own trust boundary.